NEW: FRYdays at Memories

 This family-friendly feel-good holiday musical is the perfect way to welcome in the holiday season and fill your heart with the Christmas spirit.
 Be transported back in time to Christmas Eve, 1910, as passengers board a train to take them to their Christmas gatherings.
 When the train is halted by a blizzard, this diverse group of everyday folks, each with their own challenges, worries and anxieties, are drawn together and rediscover the true meaning of Christmas.

-MENU: (Exception: Friday Nights- See “FRYDays at Memories above”) Chicken Cordon Bleu, Grilled Alaskan Salmon with Sweet Mango Salsa, Creamy Garlic Parmesan Orzo, Baked Sweet Potatoes, Steamed Vegetable Blend, Memories famous fluff, Dinner Salad with Athena Feta dressing, Warm Dinner rolls, New York Cheesecake topped with chocolate and mints
+MENU: (Exception: Friday Nights- See “FRYDays at Memories above”) Broasted Chicken, Grilled Alaskan Salmon with Sweet Mango Salsa, Creamy Garlic Parmesan Orzo, Baked Sweet Potatoes, Steamed Vegetable Blend, Memories famous fluff, Dinner Salad with Athena Feta dressing, Warm Dinner rolls, New York Cheesecake topped with chocolate and mints

 2015 Dinner Theater Season